Dixith1196/THE-HUNT/README.md

 ## Leaderboard Screen:
 * Once a user completes their quest, they will be rewarded with points considering their TIME.
 Every group who completes the quest will be rewarded with points and positions       will be assigned as per the time taken to complete the quest.
 * Team name with their position will be seen in Leaderboard.
+* It appears in such away that winner will be on the top and remainning positions will one below the other.

 ## Create-Event Screen:
 * This screen is used to create quests and used to invite teams to the quest